huqedato/QAI-Rephraser/readme.md

 4. Interact with the popup window as per your preference to copy or rephrase the text.

 ## Options
-**Model Selection**: Access the extension settings to select your preferred GPT model for rephrasing.
+**Model Selection**: Access the extension's Options to select your preferred GPT model.
+To use it, you'll need a ChatGPT account.
+Additionally, if you wish to utilize GPT-4, a ChatGPT Plus subscription is required.

+## TODO
+- [ ] Add support for GPT API.
+- [ ] Develop a version for Mozilla Firefox
+- [ ] Develop a mobile version of the extension.

 ## Privacy
-We value your privacy.
 The extension does not store any of your data.

-## Support
-For any queries or support, please contact [support email].

 ## Contribution
-Contributions to the project are welcome.
-Please refer to our contribution guidelines.
+I'm committed to maintaining a minimalist approach for this project, focusing solely on essential functionality.
+Those interested in expanding its capabilities are encouraged to create a fork.
+While contributions are appreciated, they should be limited to bug fixes only.

 ## License
+Copyright © 2024 Quda Theo.

 This project is licensed under MIT License.

 ## Disclaimer